Strangerinhp/Helmet_safety_detection/README.md

   - You can see all essential packages in 'requirements.txt" file in 'data/Safety_Helmet_Dataset.zip'.
 For detail, read it in the notebook file.

 ## Running the Project
 - Follow steps-by-steps in Google Colab to run this project.
 Resources for this project are all in folder (./data/) in the cloned folder.
+About testing file, the link to it is in Google Colab too